archit342000/RAGQA/README.md

 - **Per-operation caps** – no global timeout; rasterisations/page, OCR retries, and table probes are bounded to keep latency predictable.
 - **Selective OCR** – multi-signal heuristics choose `none|partial|full` per
-  page with neighbour smoothing and a single retry, preferring OCRmyPDF for full-text fallbacks.
+  page with neighbour smoothing and a single retry.
+When native text is missing, pages/ROIs are rasterised (≤2×) and fed through Tesseract TSV (hOCR fallback) so the pipeline stays text-only and resume-safe.
 - **Balanced chunking** – paragraphs rebuilt from lines, TF–IDF cosine drops determine topic boundaries, chunks target 350–600 tokens with 10–15% overlap only at strong boundaries, and captions/footnotes are routed to sidecars.